apify/actor-natural-language-dataset-query/README.md

-# Tiny Dataset Query Engine
+# Natural Language Dataset Query

 This Actor enables you to run natural language queries against an Apify dataset.
 For example, after running a web scraping Actor, you can ask this Actor how many pages contain a specific keyword.
 It supports queries via MCP ([Model Control Protocol](https://modelcontextprotocol.io)) and REST API in Standby mode, or traditional usage through the Apify Console.